Our desire is to build a stronger community.

 Unrestricted Grant Cycle

 Each year through our unrestricted and field of interest funds, we're able to make grants available through this competitve grant cycle.
 Applications must be submitted electronically.
 Electronic files are a great time and paper saver!
 Areas of granting are: Arts & Culture, Community Development, Education, Health, Historical, Human Services and Youth.
-The deadline for 2015 Unrestricted Grant Cycle applications is Tuesday, September 1, and 2015 applications will be uploaded in the Grants Toolbox soon.
+The deadline for 2015 Unrestricted Grant Cycle applications is Tuesday, September 1, and the 2015 application is in the Grants Toolbox.
 Please check out our Awarded Grants page for the list of 2014 Grant Awards!

 Board Member Grants